Timothy Yee Embroiled in Unsuitability Dispute

 Investors who rely on their brokers for recommendations may be able to recover their losses through FINRA arbitration.

-FINRA also alleges that Timothy Yee solicited three customers to invest in one of the privately held companies without providing written notice to LPL and obtaining its approval.
+FINRA also alleged that Timothy Yee solicited three customers to invest in one of the privately held companies without providing written notice to LPL Financial and obtaining its approval.

-Timothy Yee did not provide written notice or receive approval from his member firm to engage in any of these transactions.
-The findings further state that in December 2014, Timothy Yee inaccurately stated on a questionnaire he submitted to LPL that he had not participated in any private securities transactions.
+In December 2014, Timothy Yee allegedly inaccurately stated on a questionnaire he submitted to LPL that he had not participated in any private securities transactions.

 FINRA Rule 3280